A new auto-extension rule does not affect work permit renewals filed before October 30, 2025

 Why are work permits based on seeking asylum not immediately impacted by this rule?

-Thanks to ASAP members’ advocacy, U.S. Citizenship and Immigration Services (USCIS) has been issuing 5-year work permits to asylum seekers since October 1, 2023!
+Thanks to ASAP members’ advocacy, from October 1, 2023 to December 4, 2025, U.S. Citizenship and Immigration Services (USCIS) issued 5-year work permits to asylum seekers.
 Asylum seekers with 5-year work permits should still have about 3 years or more left on their work permits and should not yet need to renew.

 Before October 1, 2023, asylum seekers received 2-year work permits.
 This means the last 2-year work permits for asylum seekers already expired in September 2025.
 An asylum seeker would have had to submit their renewal application before the expiration date to receive the auto-extension.